michelleconville/drizzle-and-shade/DEPLOYMENT.md

 ### IAM

-* Now that your bucket is ready we need to create a user to access it.
+* Now that the bucket is ready we need to create a user to access it.
 In the search bar at the top of the window, search for IAM and select it.
 * Once on the IAM page, click 'User Groups' from the side bar, then click 'Create group'.
-* Name the group 'manage-*your-project-name*' and click 'Create group' at the bottom of the page.
+* Name the group 'manage-*the-project-name*' and click 'Create group' at the bottom of the page.
 * Then from the sidebar click 'Policies', then 'Create policy'.
 * Go to the JSON tab and click 'import managed policy'.
 Search for 'S3' and select 'AmazonS3FullAccess' and click import.
 * Once this is imported you will need to edit it slightly.
-Go back to your bucket and copy your ARN number.
-Head back to this policy and update the Resource key to include your ARN, and another line with your ARN followed by a /*.
+Go back to the bucket and copy the ARN number.
+Head back to this policy and update the Resource key to include the ARN, and another line with the ARN followed by a /*.
 It should end up looking something like this:

     {
         "Version": "2012-10-17",